-- 5.1 Learners must be encouraged to do the following: - 5.1.1 Frequent (at least six times a day) washing or sanitising of hands, with soap and water, for at least 20 seconds at a time. - 5.1.2 Learners must maintain personal hygiene.
+- 5.1 Learners must be encouraged to do the following: - 5.1.1 Frequent washing or sanitising of hands, with soap and water, for at least 20 seconds at a time. - 5.1.2 Learners must maintain personal hygiene.
 Schools much consider allowing learners to wear civvies in order to encourage clean clothes daily. - 5.1.3 Learners should, if possible, avoid touching their faces and more specifically avoid touching their eyes, mouths and noses.
-We recognise that this can be a challenge for learners who have a visual impairment, as they may be more prone to touching their eyes, however, for this reason particular attention needs to be given to this point. - 5.1.4 Learners must cover a sneeze or cough with a flexed elbow or tissue and then immediately dispose of the tissue and then also properly sanitise their hands afterwards. - 5.2 Schools must also refer to the DBE Guidelines for Schools on Maintaining Hygiene during the COVID-19 Pandemic.
+We recognise that this can be a challenge because of the nature of signing, however for this reason particular attention needs to be given to this point. - 5.1.4 Learners must cover a sneeze or cough with a flexed elbow or tissue and then immediately dispose of the tissue and then also properly sanitise their hands afterwards. - 5.2 Schools must also refer to the DBE Guidelines for Schools on Maintaining Hygiene during the COVID-19 Pandemic.